 Sometimes when people call our law office and they’re being charged with a crime, one of the most common questions that we get asked is, how do I get a copy of my police report?

 The short answer is you will get a copy of your police report on your very first court date and on your very first court date, your attorney has a duty to redact any witness information on that report before handing it over to you.
-It’s very common that your defense attorney will go over the police report with you but not actually hand it over to you until they’ve done their duty by redacting that witness information.
+Commonly, your criminal defense attorney will go over the police report with you but not actually hand it over to you until they’ve done their duty by redacting that witness information.

 Sometimes people will say, “Well, can I go to the police station and get a copy of my report?”
 It really depends on that local agency and whether or not they have internal policies to hand that information over.
 Also, whether or not the report is even complete.
 In very specific situations like a driving under the influence case, the Department of Motor Vehicles may also give you a copy of the report if you request a DMV hearing.
 Generally, this is given to you at least 10 days before your DMV hearing.